s-paulos/s-paulos/README.md

 - 👋 Hi, I’m Santiago Paulos
 - 👀 I’m interested in the intersection of design and technology.
 Particularly connecting the visual with how we interact online and with devices.
-I’m very keen on illustration, design, painting, and visual culture.
+I'm much interested in privacy.
+I’m also very keen on illustration, design, painting, and visual culture studies.
 - 🌱 I’m currently learning Atomic Design and SEO.
 - 💞️ I’m looking to collaborate on diabetes related projects and/or OSS (NFT's, blockchain, DAO's).
 - 📫 Reach me at spaulos@gmail.com

+Some other links you may find interesting about me:

+1- https://opensea.io/collection/diabetic-tan-lines - The first Diabetes NFT collection living on the Ethereum blockchain

+2- www.instagram.com/thediabeticsurvivor - A community to raise diabetes awareness

+3- www.santiagopaulos.com - Visual artist

 <!---
 s-paulos/s-paulos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.